zouloux/reflex-dom/README.md

 ![Benchmark](./benchmark.jpg)

 For now Reflex performances are between petit-dom and Preact.
-It can be greatly improved since Reflex is still in beta !
+It can be greatly improved since Reflex is still in beta!

 About size, see [Reflex bundle](https://unpkg.com/@zouloux/reflex) vs [Preact bundle](https://unpkg.com/preact) (without states)